p-casgrain/BinanceHistoricalData.jl/README.md

 # BinanceHistoricalData.jl
-download binance historical data using julia
+Julia package for downloading binance historical data using Julia.
+See function docstrings and [the binance public data repo](https://github.com/binance/binance-public-data) for more information.